Who We Are:

 (3) We work with fellow community leaders to build upon and continuously improve our area’s desirability to businesses and residents.

 More than 70% of our support comes from local businesses who see the value of supporting the attraction and expansion of businesses in our community.
 The balance of funding comes from local units of government who benefit from increased tax revenue, job creation, and private investments.

-Companies recruited with EDC support today employ 7,600 persons locally and those jobs support an additional 1,100 local jobs and generate a combined $282 million in annual household spending.
-These companies contribute to the local tax base (helping to keep everyone’s taxes lower), and suppliers, service providers, & retail businesses benefit from increased spending.
+Companies recruited with EDC employ 7,000 persons locally, and those jobs support an additional 1,100 local jobs and generate a combined $282 million in annual household spending.
+These companies contribute to the local tax base (helping to keep everyone’s taxes lower), suppliers, service providers, & retail businesses benefit from increased spending.

 More than 70 Recruited Companies, directly employing over 7,000 persons today